liangzheng816/OfficeDocs-SharePoint/migration/mm-reports.md

 ## Task Reports

 When you need to do a more in-depth investigation or a thorough verification of your migration task, the task level reports help you drill down into the specific details.
-We recommend using these reports to help you accomplish this.

 - **ItemSummary.csv:** A report similar to the overall summary report, except that it aggregates the data just for a single task.
 - **ItemFailureReport.csv:** A failure report at the item level.
 This report is a filtered version of the files report, showing only failures.